 Personal Leave of Absence form

-Do I have to take a leave for the spring and summer terms now?
+Can I take leave for the summer term now?

 What happens to my financial aid or scholarships if I take personal leave?